mwithington/SilverSeal/README.md

 # SilverSeal

-A mod for Baltro that adds in a silver seal which will copy another cards enchantment when played and scored.
+A mod for Baltro that adds in a silver seal which will apply a random edition to the card.
-If a card has a silver seal and in hand at the end of the round it will be removed from the deck.
+Once the card is played a second time a new edition will be applied.
+The edition will only count after you have played the card atleast once.

 Requires [Steammodded](https://github.com/Steamopollys/Steamodded)